pjotrekk/lightning/blogpost/blogpost.md

 Now let's get to the core - `sendLightningData()` method.
 At first it receives a `PipelineOptions` Bean and creates a `Pipeline` object using the given options.

 Then it creates a `GenerateSequence` Beam PTransform that generate sequence of `Long` values in the specified (from, to) range.
-If you don't specify `.to(limit)` then you get an infinite streaming input for our pipeline.
+If you don't specify `.to(limit)` then you get an infinite streaming input for your pipeline.
 Otherwise it's a simple batch.
 I also specified `.atRate(count, duration)` to specify how many elements to produce in given duration.
 I've chosen 1 element per 2 seconds.
 This object is applied to the pipeline.

 The next step is to map the value to something actually useful. `MapElements` transform enables just that.
 It's similiar to Java's Stream API `.map` function.
 It accepts a SimpleFunction object that is defined below.
 The lightning is generated and emitted as Kafka's `ProducerRecord`.